TransformationToolContest/TransformationToolContest.github.io/content/cfp.md

 other solutions.
 Therefore, we ask that all solution developers are available in the period immediately following the submission deadline to participate in these discussions.

+### Solutions to older cases

+Transformation tools have evolved and continue to evolve, but use cases of the past are still relevant.
+To foster a culture of community-accepted benchmarks, the TTC now also accepts submissions that solve older cases.
+References to prior cases can be found [here](cases.md).
+Please note that for solutions to these prior cases, we expect solution authors to compare their solutions with other existing solutions.

+Submissions of solutions to past cases will undergo the same peer-review process as solutions to the selected case from this year, but there will not be an open peer review.
+We will try to have the solution submission reviewed by of the original case authors or original solution authors.

 ### Publication Procedure

 For TTC 2026 there will be several publication opportunities: